OnePetDev/one-pet-data/docs/schema/hp-klaviyo-schema.md

 # Klaviyo - Honest Paws
 {: .no_toc }

-We have 5 tables in Klaviyo, explaining 5 events that an email subscriber can accomplish.
+The five tables in Klaviyo explains the five events that an email subscriber can do.

-- open
-- receive
-- click
-- subscribe_list
-- unsubscribe

-Data in each table can be categorizes as either **event** properties or **person** properties.

 ---